zeroslope-arch/site/index.md

 About 10 years ago, I started working on a .net scaffold specifically around my [Dependency Injection Composition Root](https://medium.com/@cfryerdev/dependency-injection-composition-root-418a1bb19130) pattern.
 I wanted to create super lean and performant scaffold I could drop into a new project and get running quickly.
 It evolved into a way to introduce other engineers to Composition Root.
 What I discovered during this phase, was how approachable the pattern was to engineers of most any skill level.
 I decided to pivot my scaffold to focus on two main principals; **Lean Architecture** & **Developer Adoption**.

+What does the name mean?
+In algebra, a zero slope is a straight horizonal line.
+I strongly believe the a good microservice architecture should mainly scale horizontally with load.

 To avoid analysis paralysis and ensure what I was developing would stay true to the idea I had in my head, I came up with a series of Tenants that I can always look back on and make sure I am making the right architectural decisions.

 ### The Tenants of ZeroSlope